Media Monitoring: The Ultimate Guide

 Being prepared before a crisis

-Sure, you can sit back and hope for the best…but you need to prepare for the worst.
+Sure, you can sit back and hope for the best… but you must prepare for the worst.
 That’s how you want to approach crisis management.
-You want to start creating a plan for your organization’s crisis response strategy when everything is going well, not when everything is blowing up.
+You want to start creating a plan for your organization’s crisis response strategy when everything is going well, not when everything is going wrong.

-More than just creating a plan, many organizations schedule a regular review of their crisis response strategy and update it to account for any changes in public opinion or brand reputation.
+More than just creating a plan, many organizations regularly review their crisis response strategy and update it to account for changes in public opinion or brand reputation.

-Media monitoring is not just about tracking one’s own coverage – you can learn a lot by paying attention when a competitor experiences a crisis.
+Remember when we said to monitor your competition earlier?
+You can learn much by paying attention when a competitor experiences a crisis.
 Take special note of how they handle the crisis, how they talk about the situation, and who covers the story.
-You can take those key learnings and build them into your own crisis plan.
+You can take those key learnings and build them into.

 Listening during a crisis

-When the “stuff” hits the fan, the PR pro wants to be the first to know.
-For this they rely on real-time media monitoring with alerts to notify them of important coverage of their organization.
+When the “stuff” hits the fan, the PR pro wants to know first.
+For this, they rely on real-time media monitoring with alerts to notify them of essential coverage of their organization.

-Before they can respond, PR pros need to know as much about the situation as possible, including what is being said about their organization or client(s), and who is saying it.
+Before responding, PR pros need to know as much about the situation as possible, including what is being said about their organization or client(s) and who is saying it.

-Research has consistently shown that listening is critical for communication and conflict resolution, especially during a crisis.
-Consumers want to make sure their voices are heard, especially when there’s a problem, so make sure you hear them.
+Research consistently shows that listening is crucial for effective communication and conflict resolution, particularly during times of crisis.
+Consumers want to ensure their voices are heard, especially when there’s a problem, so make sure to listen to them.

 From Forbes: “Listen to the people who are complaining.
-It is very important to try to understand what is making people angry.
+It is essential to try to understand what is making people angry.
 Anger hinders communication, and the person you are addressing will not listen to your message until they have had their say.”

-A properly set up media monitoring program will help catch the news quickly and give you the advantage of a few precious minutes so you can craft a counter-narrative and get in front of the story before it gets out of hand.
+An adequately set-up media monitoring program will help catch the news quickly and give you the advantage of a few precious minutes to craft a counter-narrative and get in front of the story before it gets out of hand.

 Brand rehab after a crisis

-Beyond informing that initial response, monitoring the conversation around a crisis will reveal what a brand can to do afterward to make things right and restore their tarnished reputation.
+Beyond informing that initial response, monitoring the conversation around a crisis will reveal what a brand can do afterward to make things right and restore itself.

 Once the storm has passed, it’s tempting to want to put a crisis behind you.
-But while operations have returned to normal, the truth is your company now exists in a new normal.
+But while operations have returned to normal, your company now exists in a new normal.
 How do you navigate this territory?
 Here are three key questions to ask yourself as your brand recovers:

 Choosing a media monitoring provider

-So, you’re thinking of getting started with media monitoring, or perhaps switching providers.
-Good for you, but where do you start?
+So, you’re considering getting started with media monitoring or switching providers.
+That’s good for you, but where do you start?

-Naturally, there are a lot of factors to consider.
-A good way to start is by considering your monitoring budget and needs.
+Naturally, there are numerous factors to consider.
+An excellent way to start is by considering your monitoring budget and needs.
 You’ll have to choose between:

 Free or cheap media monitoring options

-If you’re absolutely broke but are still intent on getting started with monitoring, we salute your initiative!
+If you’re on a shoestring budget but still want to start monitoring, we salute your initiative!

 Paid media monitoring tools

-If you have a bit of a budget to work with, that opens a lot of options for you.
-When we say “media monitoring tools” here, we’re pretty much referring to cloud-based software tools that you can use to run your own media monitoring program.
-Premium, ‘done-for-you’ options are covered in the next section.
+Having a budget opens up many options for you.
+When we say “media monitoring tools” here, we’re referring to cloud-based software tools you can use to run your media monitoring program.
+Premium, “done-for-you” options are covered in the next section.

 It’s great to have presentation-ready charts to add to your reports or to highlight for executives.
-Better still, reporting on sentiment and coverage-over-time also helps you figure out what’s working (or not) so you can evolve as a communicator and demonstrate the business impact of your PR efforts.
+Better still, reporting on sentiment and coverage over time helps you determine what’s working (or not), allowing you to evolve as a communicator and demonstrate the business impact of your PR efforts.

-Compared to the free and cheap options mentioned above, a paid tool should surface a lot more relevant coverage and will likely be searching a broader range of sources.
-A little less informative than a media monitoring service, but much more robust than a free online tool, this is the solution that Goldilocks chose.
+Compared to the free and cheap options mentioned above, a paid tool should surface much more relevant coverage and will likely search a broader range of sources.
+It is a little more time-consuming and less in-depth than a done-for-you media monitoring service, but much more robust than a free online tool.

 Premium media monitoring services

-When your needs are a little more extensive, it helps to have a personalized, fully managed service at your disposal, a provider who can be a partner rather than just a vendor.
+When your needs are a little more extensive, it helps to have a personalized, fully managed service—a provider who can be a partner rather than just a vendor.

-If you’re working for a large organization that generates a lot of media coverage, or has complex monitoring needs, a managed media monitoring service will be the best fit.
-You fit into this category if…
+If you work for a large organization that generates significant media coverage or has complex monitoring requirements, a managed media monitoring service will be the best fit.
+You fit into this category if you…

-- You care about quality of coverage, not just quantity
+• Care about the quality of coverage, not just the quantity

-Agility PR Solutions’ ILLUMINATE package provides exactly that.
-Our media analysts set up and fine-tune keyword searches, curate executive-ready daily briefs, add context and sentiment insights in a way that only a human can, and make sure you’re delighted with every report and media brief delivered.
-That’s the big difference: your reports are human curated.
+Agility PR Solutions’ media intelligence services provide exactly that.
+It combines powerful monitoring tools and human-augmented, fully managed services.
+Our media analysts set up and fine-tune keyword searches, curate executive-ready daily briefs, add context and sentiment insights so that only a human can, and ensure you’re delighted with every report and media brief delivered.

-The difference between this and an automated tool is the level of analysis you get out of your monitoring.
-Whereas an automated tool will provide you with the quantity of your coverage, a managed service also lets you know the quality.
-And when you know quality, you can much more easily measure your PR efforts and connect them to your organization’s business goals.
+The difference between this and an automated tool is the level of analysis you get from your monitoring.
+Whereas an automated tool will provide you with the quantity of your coverage, a managed service also lets you know the quality—accurate and relevant.
+When you know quality, you can more easily measure your PR efforts and connect them to your organization’s business goals.

-It’s all about understanding the unique communications needs, challenges, and goals of your organization, and having a media monitoring solution to help you meet them.
+It’s all about understanding your organization’s unique communications needs, challenges, and goals and having a media monitoring solution to help you meet them.

 Among the three types of media monitoring solutions, this is the Cadillac.

-It’s no secret that there are some big players in the space, but before you decide on the right option, be sure to read reviews on sites like G2 Crowd – and compare the leading vendors.
+It’s no secret that there are some big players in the space, but before you decide on the right option, read reviews on sites like G2—and compare the leading vendors.

-- Easy-to-use, intuitive tools.
-It has to be easy to set up and use.
-Ease of use makes the difference between a tool you’ll love to use, and one that’s a chore.
-If you’re a PR professional this is a quality of life issue.
+• Easy-to-use, intuitive tools.
+Ease of use makes the difference between a tool you’ll love and one that’s a chore.
+For a PR professional, this is a quality-of-life issue.

-- Quality support.
-If you need help, you want a vendor that is there for you.
-Plain and simple.
-At Agility PR Solutions, we know how important that is.
-That’s why we’ve added live chat to our platform – so we’re there to answer your questions, and make sure our tools are working exactly as they should so you never have to worry.
+• Quality support.
+If you need help, you want a vendor who is there for you.
+At Agility, we understand the importance of this.
+Our platform features a live chat, so we’re available to answer your questions and ensure our tools are functioning as intended.

-- Sharing is caring.
-We make it simple to collect your coverage into virtual clipbooks that you can easily share with colleagues or clients who need to be kept in the loop.
+• Sharing is caring.
+We make it simple to collect your coverage into virtual clipbooks that you can easily share with colleagues or clients who need to stay informed.

-- It’s not just the coverage that matters.
-We include sentiment analysis so you can tell at a glance whether a mention is positive or not.
+• It’s not just the coverage that matters.
+We include sentiment analysis so you can easily determine whether a mention is positive or not.

-- Images are important.
-We’re the first and only company to include AI-powered image search in a media monitoring tool, so you can go beyond text-only results and understand even more about the context of your coverage.
+• Images are important.
+We utilize AI-powered image search in our media monitoring tool, enabling you to go beyond text-only results and gain a deeper understanding of the context behind your coverage.

-Whether you’re just starting out, or looking to make a switch, the good news is that the best media monitoring providers make sure you can jump right in without missing a beat.
+Whether you’re just starting or looking to switch, the best media monitoring providers ensure you can jump right in without missing a beat.

 At least that’s our commitment to you…

-With superb on-boarding packages, attentive account executives, reliable support, and the promise of a superior product and service, there’s really nothing to be worried about.
+With superb onboarding packages, attentive account executives, reliable support, and the promise of a superior product and service, there’s nothing to worry about.

-We’re proud of how we serve our clients and hope you’ll consider doing business with us!
+We’re proud of the way we serve our clients and hope you’ll consider doing business with us.

 Frequently Asked Questions